Optional Lectio Divina Prayer

 A second reason confession is so important is that Scripture tells us to “confess [our] sins to one another” (Jas 5:16).
 When we have to verbalize our sins to another person, we are forced to face the truth about ourselves at a much deeper level.
 We speak our sins.
 We name them.
 And we do so in the presence of God’s representative here on earth, the priest.
 We also have the privilege of hearing the priest say, “Your sins are forgiven.
 Go in peace.”
 It’s so important to hear those words, to have confidence that God has indeed forgiven us.
 Some of the most profound moments in friendship or marriage come when we say, “I am sorry,” and we hear our friend or our beloved say, “I forgive you.”
-How much more profound it is when we speak the words “I am sorry” not just in the silence of our hearts, but out loud to God’s representative, the priest — and then when we hear Christ say to us through the priest, “I absolve you of all your sins”!
+How much more profound it is when we speak the words “I am sorry” not just in the silence of our hearts, but out loud to God’s representative, the priest — and how much more beautiful it is when we hear Christ say to us through the priest, “I absolve you of all your sins”!

 A third reason to go to confession regularly is that the sacrament gives us grace to heal and overcome our weaknesses.
 God doesn’t just pardon our sins in confession: He gets to the root of our sins and heals our deeper wounds.
 This is another reason we should desire to go to confession regularly, at least once a month.